 Here are a few of the questions we ask when reviewing website copy:

-- Do you have sufficient copy on pages you want to rank in Google?
-We recommend a minimum of 300-500 words of copy.
+- Do you have a sufficient amount of text on pages you want to rank in Google?
+We recommend a minimum of 500 words of text for priority SEO pages.

 - Does your website copy satisfy the searcher’s intent?